 In order to maximize the positive outcome of PoC, establish the aforementioned criteria prior to launching PoC.

 Why do so many companies decide to move to the cloud?
-5 Main Reasons Companies Move to the Cloud and What Prevents Them from This Step
+5 Reasons Companies Move to the Cloud and What Prevents Them from This Step